Have a question not answered below? Contact us!

 Q: What kind of experimental design or assay optimization help is offered by Nanomedical Diagnostics?

-Q: When I choose transistors in the AGILE software, is the data still being recorded?
+Q: When I choose transistors in the Agile R100 software, is the data still being recorded?

-A: Yes, when you choose transistors in the AGILE software, the data from every transistor continues to record.
+A: Yes, when you choose transistors in the Agile R100 software, the data from every transistor continues to record.
 Only the data for the selected transistors is displayed, but all data is recorded.

 Q: Can I export my data to another software after performing a measurement?